- School Breakfast Program

 - Technology Coaches

-After attending an orientation/training session in their place of work, (individuals attend training workshops at ONFE), volunteers fulfill a weekly or bi-weekly one-hour commitment to read one-on-one with students in local schools.
-Each participating organization or individual reader is partnered with a school in their own geographic location.
+After attending an orientation/training session in their place of work, (individuals attend training workshops at ONFE), volunteers fulfill a weekly, or bi-weekly, one-hour commitment to read one-to-one with students in local schools.
+Each participating organization or individual reader partners with a school in their own geographic location.
 The number of volunteers requested from each organization is based upon the size of the company and the requirements of the partnering school.

 Please note that all volunteer positions require careful screening and a Police Vulnerable Sector Check (PVSC).
 Not all applicants will be accepted.

-The 7th annual Give back to School Day is being held this year in conjunction with the OttawaReads program.
-OttawaReads is a unique ONFE program in which employees from the corporate or public sector volunteer to read to JK/SK and grade one students on a weekly or bi-weekly basis in economically disadvantaged schools.
-On Friday, June 3rd, members of the corporate teams who usually read at the schools, worked on projects to beautify the schools.
+The 7th annual Give back to School Day was held this year in conjunction with the OttawaReads program.
+OttawaReads is a unique ONFE program in which employees from the corporate or public sector volunteer to read to JK/SK and grade 1,2 and 3 students on a weekly or bi-weekly basis in economically disadvantaged schools.
+On Friday, June 3rd, 2016 members of the corporate teams who usually read at the schools, worked on projects to beautify the schools.
 This year we have five schools participating.

 Thanks to the staff at Borden Ladner Gervais, Ottawa Police Services, GAP Factory Store, and the students from Algonquin College for supporting local public schools.